 Rainy Outfit: Day Four

 The rule of thumb seems to be that you should make like Noah running from the flood at the arc.
 Translation: Stick to cropped pants, skirts, and dresses.
 These cropped flairs are stylish, flattering, and just high enough to miss the puddles in the gutter.
 It's also wise to bring a pair of sneakers if you have room in your bag, so can change into your more formal slides or heels when you get to the office.

 Sneakers paired with a long-sleeve shirtdress will strike the perfect balance between buttoned-up formality and casual practicality.
-The key is to wear a dress with a more traditional style and print as to dress up the sneakers.
-You also always just change out of them once you get to your destination if it's more formal, too.
+The key is to wear a dress with a more traditional style and print to dress up the sneakers.

 When in doubt, opt for water-resistant bottoms and anything that mimics a blanket on top.
 Not only is it super utilitarian on rainy days, but the different materials will also create an interesting contrast in texture.
 This is especially a good styling trick for those who want to keep things interesting while still sticking to a neutral color palette.